Future Industrial Estate Releases

 Sunshine Coast Industrial Park – Stage 2

-Following the sale of all industrial lots within the first stage of the Sunshine Coast Industrial Park, EDQ plans to develop its second and final stage located in Caloundra.
-This will realise approximately 30 hectares of developed land providing 41 industrial lots that range in size from 4,000m2 to 1.4 hectares.
+Following the sale of all industrial lots within the first stage of the Sunshine Coast Industrial Park, EDQ plans to release its second and final stage located in Caloundra.
+Stage 2 is approximately 30 hectares of developed land providing 41 industrial lots that range in size from 4,000m2 to 1.4 hectares.

-At this stage development of this project is anticipated to commence in early 2022 with land to be available for sale by late-2022.
+Construction has commenced, with land to be available for sale in early 2024.
 The release of this land will go towards addressing the current shortage of supply in industrial land on the Sunshine Coast.